scientific-python/cookie/docs/pages/tutorials/index.md

 Do you have a pile of scientific Python scripts or Jupyter notebooks that are becoming unwieldy?
 Are changes to some parts of your code accidentally breaking other parts of your code?
-Do you want to more maintainable, reusable, and shareable form?
+Do you want to present them in a more maintainable, reusable, and shareable form?

 This tutorial aims to help scientists who write code find good practices and standard tools, and to help small- and medium-sized scientific software projects